 - Cotton piping

 - Cotton batting (by the roll)

 - Coir coconut fibre stuffing (I can only find this sold in the UK, or you can call G Street Fabrics, which is my local fabric store)

 - 3/8 staples

-Part 1: How to Reupholster a Wingback Chair
+Part 1 of 10: How to Break Down a Wingback Chair

 In this video, go inside with me to my upholstery class and see how to get started with taking a wingback chair apart.
 This was the scariest part because I had no idea how to get started!
 Once I started removing pieces, layer by layer, it wasn’t too difficult!
 Time-consuming, yes….